Tommy Lane (actor)

-Biography
+Life and career

-He was born as Tommy Lee Jones in 1937.
+Lane was born as Tommy Lee Jones on December 17, 1937.

-Career

 His career started when he appeared in several episodes of NBC series Flipper in mid-1960s.

 He was best remembered by roles in Shaft and Live and Let Die.
-In Shaft he played a gangster named Leroy, employed by Harlem crime boss Bumpy who attacks the title character, only to be defeated and flung through a window.
+In Shaft he played a gangster named Leroy, employed by Harlem crime boss Bumpy, who attacks the title character, only to be defeated and thrown through a window.

 His Live and Let Die role as Adam earned the character 90th place in a group of 104 James Bond villains as rated by Esquire.
-Adam, one of Kananga's henchmen, participates in two attempts to assassinate Bond, eludes Sheriff J.W.
-Pepper, then orders a boat chase and becomes the last pursuer.
-He then says the famous line:“You made one mistake back on that island, Bond.
-You took something that didn’t belong to you.
-And you took it from a friend of Mr. Big’s.”
-Lane's character was also notable for his snappy style of dressing — he wore a tweed suit for much of the film.

 He played a guy known as 44 in Ossie Davis’ Cotton Comes to Harlem and also appeared in such films as Ganja & Hess, Shamus with Burt Reynolds and Eureka (1983).
 On TV, he appeared in 1980s series Simon & Simon.

-Music

-Lane also had a career as a jazz musician in the eighties.
+Lane also had a career as a jazz musician in the 1980s.
 He played trumpet and flugelhorn at New York City's Blue Note.

 Death

-He died on November 29, 2021 at after a long battle with chronic obstructive pulmonary disease.
+Lane died after a long battle with chronic obstructive pulmonary disease on November 29, 2021, at the age of 83.
 His survivors include wife Raquel Bastias-Lane, seven children and a stepson and grandchildren and great-grandchildren.